Published on November 3rd, 2014 | by Emilie DesJardins

 Save valuable time: Use a printer with mailing services

-There is a way to have your greeting cards printed and mailed for a lot less work though.
+There is a way to have your greeting cards printed and mailed for a lot less work too.
 In fact, I estimate it will take about 5% of the time.
 If you use a printer with direct mail this year, you can spend your time shopping for presents, baking cookies, and drinking eggnog.
 (Whether or not you add rum is up to you.)

 No more addressing, stuffing, or licking.

-I even have an idea of where you can print and mail your Christmas cards in once place.
+I even have an idea of where you can print and mail your Christmas cards in one place.
 This place has fast turnaround times to help with last minute orders.
 PrintPlace.com’s direct mail services can mail your cards or any holiday marketing for you.
 You knew I was going to say that, didn’t you?

 It’s true though.
 We are happy to help make your busy holiday time more joyful.
 If you’d like to know more, give us a call or visit us online at PrintPlace.com.